2020–2021 Georgian political crisis: Negotiations

 After the November 8 rally, the government of Georgia began negotiations with the opposition.
 Several rounds of talks were held as early as November but the parties failed to reach an agreement.
 Negotiations continued in December.
 International organizations were involved in the talks this time.
 Certain issues were agreed upon, but some were still unresolved.
 At the same time, the President of Georgia chose December 11 as the date for the new parliament to hold first session.
-The Georgian Dream wanted to agree on negotiations by this time, but it failed, and the parliament of the 10th convocation started working unilaterally.
+The Georgian Dream wanted to reach an agreement for the opposition to enter the parliament by this time, but it failed, and the parliament of the 10th convocation started working unilaterally.
 After that, the opposition again refused to enter parliament.
 At the same time, the representatives of the opposition asked the parliament to cancel their mandates, which meant that the opposition would not be in the parliament until the new elections, i.e. until 2024.

 Beginning of the end of boycott

 The year 2020 ended in such a way that none of the opposition MPs entered the parliament.
 On 5 January 2021, four businessmen from the Alliance of Patriots proportional list entered the Parliament replacing the top three on the party list – Irma Inashvili, Giorgi Lomia and Gocha Tevdoradze, whose requests to annul their parliamentary mandates had been granted by the Parliament the day before.
 They launched the European Socialists, which became the first opposition party in the 10th convocation of the Georgian Parliament.
+The Alliance of Patriots described this move as a "betrayal".

 Following the European Socialists, the Citizens party, which recently found itself at odds with the rest of the boycotting opposition, began separate negotiations with the ruling party and agreed to quit the opposition's boycott and enter the Parliament after having signed electoral reform deal with the Georgian Dream.
 The decision of the Citizens was criticized by other opposition parties.
 Most of the opposition continued to boycott and demand new elections.
 The ruling party stated that the suspension of MP status for other opposition legislators would be voted on only after the fifth round of election talks between the ruling Georgian Dream party and the opposition.